shat700/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

-Optimizing an ML Pipeline in Azure
+Optimizing an ML Pipeline in Azure for prediction of Fixed Deposit

 Overview
 This project is part of the Udacity Azure ML Nanodegree.